spacetelescope/drizzlepac/doc/source/runastrodriz.rst

     from stwcs.updatewcs import updatewcs
     updatewcs(calfiles_flc, use_db=False)

-where `calfiles_flc' is the list of CTE-corrected FLC files or in the case there are no CTE-corrected files, the list of calibrated FLT files.
+where `calfiles_flc` is the list of CTE-corrected FLC files or in the case there are no CTE-corrected files, the list of calibrated FLT files.
 Crucially, the use of `use_db=False` forces `updatewcs` to only apply the distortion model to the default WCS to create what is referred to as the **pipeline-default WCS**.
 This